mads-hartmann/blog.mads-hartmann.com/_posts/2014-01-05-using-utop-in-emacs.markdown

 ## Using it from inside of Emacs

-The example project contains a target that will compile your OCaml code and start a utop session with the appropriate arguments just as explained in the blog post so far.
+The example project contains a Makefile target that will compile your OCaml code and start a utop session with the appropriate arguments just as explained in the blog post so far.
 However, to get utop set up properly as the toplevel that is recognized by Emacs we still need to do some tweaking.

-Now, I assume that you have utop and configured properly in Emacs as described in the [README](https://github.com/diml/utop) (you also have to set it as the default OCaml toplevel as described in this [section](https://github.com/diml/utop#integration-with-the-tuaregtyperex-mode)).
+Now, I assume that you have utop and configured it properly in Emacs as described in the [README](https://github.com/diml/utop) (you also have to set it as the default OCaml toplevel as described in this [section](https://github.com/diml/utop#integration-with-the-tuaregtyperex-mode), see my [Emacs config](https://github.com/mads379/.emacs.d/blob/master/languages.el#L18) if you need an example).

 Now all you need to do is copy the following elisp code, save it somewhere and load it into Emacs.